bleemeo/glouton/README.md

    enable: false
 ```

 To install Glouton as a native package on Linux, or to install it on Windows or Kubernetes, check out the [documentation](https://docs.bleemeo.com/agent/installation).
-Note that this documentation is made for users of the Bleemeo Cloud solution, but it should also work without a Bleemeo account if you skip adding the credentials to the config.
+Note that this documentation is made for users of the Bleemeo Cloud solution, but it also works without a Bleemeo account if you skip adding the credentials to the config.

 ## Configuration